rshaikh/kotlin-starter/README.md

 # kotlin-starter
-A kotlin starter with Junit 5, kluent assertion library for fluent assertions and gradle application plugin
+A kotlin starter with Junit 5, kluent assertion library for fluend assertions and gradle application plugin